 But before you start thinking this should be easy as cake, determine if you have what it takes:

 - Finances: Do you have the finances to pay your freelancers while still paying your rent and giving yourself a salary?
 Is there enough runway to keep your agency afloat in case clients don't come through or are late with a payment?
+If you will collaborate with professional services, do professional service corporations have limited liability when it comes to finances?

 - Confidence: Are you confident enough, not just in your craft but also your managerial skills, to transition into the role of team leader?
 How about your business project management fundamentals?